Herbs to Rev Your Digestive Fire!

-But, there are a host of herbs that can help you warm up that digestion, get those toes and fingers warmed up and help keep you and your body in balance.
+But, there are a host of herbs that can help you warm up that digestion, get those toes and fingers warmed up, and help keep you and your body in balance.

 A great herb/food to consider when dealing with dysbiosis.
 It’s specific when dealing with damp or cold conditions in the intestine such as abdominal bloating and pain, flatulence, loose, or mucousy stool, or even cold fingers and toes or your extremities.
 It can be beneficial for those suffering from gastritis, or even when food poisoning is an issue.
-It can be helpful f you have food stagnation, showing up as belching, flatulence, indigestion or abdominal bloating.
+It can be helpful f you have food stagnation, showing up as belching, flatulence, indigestion, or abdominal bloating.

 Garlic has a great way of being able to help rebalance the microflora of your gut, it can kill off fungal candida strains, reduce intestinal putrefaction, and promote normal digestive activity.

-For intestinal dysbiosis, try doing a fermentation of garlic.
+For intestinal dysbiosis, try a fermentation of garlic.
 You can also eat raw garlic, but I like to infuse it into some local raw honey so the heat of the garlic isn’t so incredibly potent as you swallow it down.
 Start by getting a clove a day into your body, then try to work your way up to 3 cloves of raw garlic a day.
-With garlic warming, immune stimulating, antibacterial, antimicrobial, anti-fungal, antiviral, anti-parasitic, and it’s huge host of other medicinal benefits, I feel like the saying should have been… "A garlic clove a day keeps the doctor away!"
+With garlic warming, immune-stimulating, antibacterial, antimicrobial, anti-fungal, antiviral, anti-parasitic, and its a huge host of other medicinal benefits, I feel like the saying should have been… "A garlic clove a day keeps the doctor away!"
 It can cause excessive gassiness for those with very sensitive stomachs and when intestinal dysbiosis is present.